What is Instagram Advertising Pricing?

 Segment your audience

-As always when running ads on every digital platform, the smallest you segment your audience, the more accurate you will target.
+As always when running ads on every digital platform, the smallest you segment your audience, the more accurately you will target.

 Create groups of ideal customers, also called “personas”, and design dedicated Instagram ad visuals for all of them.